 Romans Chapter 7

-- Or do you not know brothers – for I speak to men knowing the law – that the law has authority over a man for as long as he lives?
+- Or don’t you know brothers – for I speak to men knowing the law – that the law has authority over a man for as long as the time he lives?

-- For the married woman was – and is – bound by law to her husband while he’s living.
-But if the husband dies, she is severed from the law of the husband.
+- For the married woman is *bound by law to her husband while he’s living.
+But if the husband dies, she is *severed from the law concerning the husband.

-- So then, if she became joined to another man while her husband is living, she will be publically called an adulteress.
-But she is free from the law if the husband dies, so she’s not an adulteress though becoming joined to another man.
+- So then, if she became joined to another man while her husband is living, she will publicly be called an adulteress.
+But she is free from the law if the husband dies, so she’s not an adulteress though having become joined to another man.

-- So then my brothers, you also died to the law through the body of the Anointed, for you to belong to another; the One who was raised from the dead so we might bear fruit to God.
+- So then my brothers, you also were made dead to the law through the body of the Anointed for you to become1“become” this word can also be mean to be born. joined to another, the One who was raised from the dead so we might bear fruit to God.

-- For when we were in the flesh, the passions of sin were working in our limbs through the law to bear the fruit of death.
+- For when we were in the flesh, sinful passions were working in our limbs through the law to bear the fruit of death.

-- But now, we have been severed from the law, having died to what we were bound, in order for us to serve in newness of the Spirit and not oldness of the letter.
+- But now, we were severed from the law, having died to what we were bound by in order for us to serve in the newness of the Spirit and not in the oldness of the letter.

 - Then what will we say?
 Is the law sin?
 May it never be!
-But I wouldn’t have recognized sin except through the law.
-For I wouldn’t have been aware of covetousness except the law says: “You shall not covet.”(33)quotation/allusion to Exodus 20:17 and Deuteronomy 5:21
+But I didn’t recognize sin except through the law, for I hadn’t even been aware of covetousness except the law was saying: “You shall not covet.”2quotation/allusion to Exodus 20:17 and Deuteronomy 5:21

-- But taking an opportunity through the commandment, sin produced all sorts of covetousness in me; for apart from the law, sin is dead.
+- But having taken an opportunity through the commandment, sin produced all sorts of covetousness in me; for apart from the law, sin is dead.

-- Yet I once was alive apart from the law.
-But after coming, the commandment revived the sin and I died.
+- Yet I once was alive apart from the law; but having come, the commandment revived the sin and I died.

-- And the commandment that was to result in life, was found to result in death.
+- And the commandment that was to result in life for me was found to result in death.

-- For taking an opportunity through the commandment, sin thoroughly deceived me and through it put me to death.
+- For having taken an opportunity through the commandment, sin thoroughly deceived me and through it put me to death.

 - So then the law is indeed holy; and the commandment holy, and righteous, and good.

-- Therefore, has what’s good become death to me?
+- Therefore, did something good become death to me?
 May it never be!
-But sin – so it might be revealed as sin – was working out death in me through what’s good, so sin might become sinful beyond excess through the commandment.
+But it was sin – so it might be revealed as sin – working out death in me through what’s good so sin might become sinful beyond excess through the commandment.

-- For we did – and do – know that the law is spiritual, but I’m fleshly; having been – and being – sold under sin’s authority.
+- For we *known that the law is spiritual but I’m fleshly, having been *sold under sin’s authority.

 - For I don’t understand what I do.
 For what I desire, this I don’t do.
 But what I hate, this I do.